Naereen/web-sphinx/cookies.en.rst

  Not so personnal datas about the user of this website
 #######################################################
 .. include:: .special.rst
-.. warning:: Still in progress!

 Cookies use policy
 ------------------
-.. warning:: I'm not done translating this page yet !

 Using this site **does not** require you to send or give any personal data.